This tour starts and ends in Kathmandu. Arrival and departure will be at Kathmandu.

 Nepal’s capital is surrounded by a valley full of historic sites, ancient temples, shrines, and fascinating villages.
 Mingle with locals and animals amid Durbar Square’s monuments, or join mountain trekkers in the bustling Thamel District.
 Explore shops for exquisite work by local artisans—carpets and paper prints are specialties.

 Pokhara is the ‘Tourist Capital of Nepal’.
 Many writers enjoy Pokhara’s relaxing beauty due to its pristine air, snowy peaks of mountain ranges and surrounding greenery.
-Pokhara is also famous for ancient lakes, waterfalls and gorges, and, of course, majestic views of the Himalayan Mountains.
+Pokhara is also famous for ancient lakes, waterfalls and gorges, and, of course, majestic views of the Himalayan Mountains. *Please note often there is low cloud due to the Himalayas so you cannot be guaranteed a view of the mountains.

 Nepal is a landlocked, mountainous country located between India and Tibet.
 It is well known for the impressive Himalayan range and deep valleys that shape the landscape.
 Nepalis have a reputation for being dependable and resilient people who can withstand difficult conditions.
 This was recently exemplified in the stoic national response following the devastating earthquake of 2015.
 Nepalis often exhibit patience and calmness, and are generally not overly dramatic people.
 Their tolerance has enabled many different faiths and ethnicities to coexist quite harmoniously.
 Much of Nepal’s culture is deeply steeped in tradition and religion.
 However, new values and ideas are being introduced to the general population in light of a new democratic political order.